|R. Scot Sellers|

 The Risk Committee (the “Committee”) is appointed by the Board of Directors (the “Board”) of The Howard Hughes Corporation (the “Company”) to assist the Board in fulfilling its responsibility to the stockholders and all other stakeholders of the Company in matters of enterprise risk management.

-The Committee shall consist of no fewer than three members.
-Each member of the Committee shall meet the independence requirements of the New York Stock Exchange (subject to the applicable transition rules, as in effect from time to time, set forth in the listing requirements of the New York Stock Exchange).
+The Committee shall consist of no fewer than three independent members.
+The independent members of the Committee shall meet the independence requirements of the New York Stock Exchange (subject to the applicable transition rules, as in effect from time to time, set forth in the listing requirements of the New York Stock Exchange).
 The Board shall annually appoint the members of the Committee on the recommendation of the Nominating and Corporate Governance Committee of the Company.
 The Board shall annually appoint a chairperson of the Committee.
 Committee members may be replaced by the Board.

 Desirable qualifications for members of the Committee include experience in corporate governance, business management and risk management.